algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 <!-- grouping requests together explicitly? -->

-Although nobody except maybe the HFT people cares about real latency, and everybody actually measures throughput even when using the word "latency", this nuance is still something to take into account.
+Although nobody except maybe the HFT people cares about real latency, and everybody actually measures throughput even when using the word "latency", this nuance is still something to take into account when predicting the possible speedup in user applications.

 ### Modifications and Possible Optimizations